-The monitoring program for Rend Lake during Fiscal Year 2015 revealed good water quality when compared to limits established by the IEPA for general use, secondary contact, and indigenous aquatic life.
+The monitoring program for Rend Lake during Fiscal Year 2016 revealed good water quality when compared to limits established by the IEPA for general use, secondary contact, and indigenous aquatic life.
 Agricultural nutrient runoffs were primary concerns for the lake's water quality.
 Better land management practices, erosion control and buffering zones are methods used to reduce such contaminants from entering the lake.
 Normally seasonal change brings on gradual lake stratification during the summer months.

 E. coli are sampled at the marinas to ensure that the marina areas are not being contaminated by boats with restroom facilities.
-The E. coli samples that were taken at the marina were well within the Illinois standard of 235 per 100ml of sample water.
+The E. coli samples that were taken at Dam West Marina were well within the Illinois standard of 235 per 100ml of sample water.
 In addition, the project office samples the swimming beaches every 2 weeks during the recreation season.
-The E. coli standard of 235 was exceeded at Dale Miller Beach on June 9, and Marina Beach on August 17.
+The E. coli standard of 235 per 100ml was exceeded at Dale Miller Beach on August 3, Marina Beach on August 17, and South Sandusky Beach on August 3, 16, and 19.
 All subsequent samples were within the Illinois state standard.
+Rainfall events can trigger high levels of E. coli.
+Records indicate rain events preceded each of these dates where there were exceedances except the August 19 sample at South Sandusky.

-Total iron and total manganese are sampled above the dam near the bottom of the channel (Ren-2-10) and in the spillway area (Ren-1).
+Total iron and total manganese are sampled above the dam near the bottom of the channel (Ren-2-5) and in the spillway area (Ren-1).
 As was previously stated living organisms require trace amounts of metals, however excessive amounts can be harmful to the organism.
-Iron or Manganese did not exceed the Illinois Water Quality Standard at any of the sites during 2015.
+All samples of iron and all but one sample of manganese were within the state standards during the 2016 sampling season.
+On June 28, 2016 manganese was measured at 6.4mg/l at site 1 below the dam.
+This is well above the state standard of 1.0mg/l, but is considered an outlier since the other measurements there were 0.39mg/l on April 19, 2016 and 0.25mg/l on September 20, 2016.
 Iron cycling is a function of oxidation-reduction processes.
 Elevated levels of iron near the bottom of the lake is not detrimental to the overall lake system unless maintained for a prolong period of time.
 Iron oxidizes relatively rapidly (minutes to hours); therefore any iron released through the spillway will be oxidized in a short period of time.